GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 - Every script has to set up its own polling loop.
 - It can block the critical path.
-- Even if the rAF polling function is _fast_, when used continuously it can prevent `requestIdleCallback()` from being able to schedule long idle blocks (blocks that exceed a single frame).
+- Even if the rAF polling is fast, it can prevent `requestIdleCallback()` from being able to schedule long idle blocks when used continuously (blocks that exceed a single frame).
 - Similarly, lack of long idle-blocks prevents the browser from scheduling other long running tasks (such as longer garbage collection and other background or speculative